unoplatform/uno/doc/articles/faq.md

 If you're still having issues, **restart Visual Studio** and/or **unload the iOS/Android and WASM projects**, using right-click on the project, then **unload**.

 ## Is Uno.UI's Performance on WebAssembly going to improve
 Yes!
-The current performance is bound the runtime interpreted mode of mono-wasm.
+The current performance are limited to the runtime interpreted mode of mono-wasm.
 The Mono is working on implementing **AOT** compilation, which will improve significantly the performance.
 See [Miguel de Icaza's status update](https://gitter.im/aspnet/Blazor?at=5b1ab670dd54362753f8a168) for more details.

 ## Why is Chrome slower than Firefox or Microsoft Edge to execute mono-wasm based applications ?